taytaka/Poverty_and_Minimum_Wage/README.md

 For future analysis it is recommended that the target feature be changed to see if some features are easier to predict than others.
 Additionally, a forecasting model can be created based on years where each feature can have a model that can predict the feature's value based on an input year and all of the feature's predictions for that year can be fed into the machine learning model to predict the poverty rate for that year.

 ### Analysis
-Becuase of the nature of the data, it is difficult to look at all of the data together and find correlations.
+Because of the nature of the data, it is difficult to look at all of the data together and find correlations.
 Each state has its own laws and regulations concerning most of the features, which was found to greatly impact the correlation between states, economic indicators, and poverty rate.
 The best way to look at our data is found in `Data_Preprocessing/Exploratory_Analysis/Exploratory_plotting_dataset.ipynb` and `Data_Preprocessing/Exploratory_Analysis/Exploratory_Data_Analysis_Initial.ipynb`.
 To compare the importance of the features, scatter plots were created with a line of best fit to clearly show correlation between a feature and state.
 Each state had a different "best" feature (the feature which was most closely related to poverty rate), which meant the machine learning model will need to be trained separately on each state individually so the most accurate prediction is made.

 ### Presentation and Visualization
 The results of this project will be displayed in a webpage.
 The page will include the analysis of the results, interactive and static graphs, interactive tables, and an interactive poverty predictor.
 For the interactive graphs, the user will be able to select the state(s) and feature(s) they wish to see a historical line plot of.
 An example of the static graphs is a heatmap of a correlation matrix for the economic features, displaying how strong, or weak, of a relationship there is with each of the other features.
 For the poverty predictor, the user will pick a state, which will select the saved machine learning model for that state.
 They will then be able to adjust the values of the features, and these customized features will be fed into the trained machine learning model to predict the poverty rate for the users customized features.